Skip to Main Content

 A. Community Members Are Encouraged to Participate

-Achieving the University's commitment to providing an inclusive and welcoming environment for all who interact in our community is a shared responsibility that requires all community members to act when they observe discriminatory or harassing behavior.
-Community members should only personally intervene when they feel it is safe to do so; however, in all cases, they are strongly encouraged to report the inappropriate behavior to EOI.
+Achieving the University's commitment to providing a welcoming environment for all who interact in our community is a shared responsibility that requires all community members to act when they observe discriminatory or harassing behavior.
+Community members should only personally intervene when they feel it is safe to do so; however, in all cases, they are strongly encouraged to report the inappropriate behavior to OTCR.
 Some examples of how to safely intervene may include, but are not limited to the following:

 • Educating yourself and others by reading and understanding this Regulation;